dave-elkan/layers/Readme.md

 ## Wiring

-The wiring argument is a reference to a function which will return the wiring of your webapp, their actions and views.

-The function's only parameter is the server/app object.
-When the wiring function is called the app has already been populated with your layers.

-The wiring is defined as a map of arrays of route objects.
+To wire the layers together you need to create a 'wiring' function.
+This function takes the layer populated app object as it's only parameter and returns a hash of arrays indexed by the route they service.

 i.e.

 	`module.exports = function(app) {
 		var controllers = app.controllers,
 			views = app.views;
 		return {
    			"/": [{
-   					method: "get",
    					action: controllers.homeController.homeGetAction,
    					views: {
 						html: views.homeView,